Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 • See if There are Any Last Minute Chores to Finish

 It's important during early labour to make sure an effective birthing pattern has started.
 Too much stress and anxiety over this phase can prolong your labor or make it less productive as stress hormones can interfere with cervical dilation and effacement.
 Try to stay in the moment rather than worrying about what lies ahead.
-Relaxation is key throughout all the stages of birthing.
+Relaxation is key throughout all the stages of labor.

 Online Childbirth Classes

-Choose 7 week, 12 week, or Self- Paced Online Childbirth Classes...
+Choose 7 week, 12 week, or Self- Paced online childbirth classes available wherever and whenever you need them.

 Official PayPal Seal IBCIM.ORG Merchant Seal of Approval